swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 @frozen
 enum ByteOrder: Equatable, Hashable, Sendable {
   /// Bytes are ordered with the most significant bits
-  /// starting at the lowest memory address case bigEndian
+  /// starting at the lowest memory address. case bigEndian

   /// Bytes are ordered with the least significant bits
-  /// starting at the lowest memory address case littleEndian
+  /// starting at the lowest memory address. case littleEndian

   /// The native byte order of the runtime target.